Salted caramel coconut bliss balls

 Bliss balls are a simple treat that pack a mighty health punch.
-These pick-me-ups are a simple concoction of whole, raw ingredients blended together delivering many nutrient must-haves such as fiber, minerals and vitamins.
+These pick-me-ups are a simple concoction of whole, raw ingredients blended together and then rolled into a convenient ball that you can bring anywhere and eat any time!
 Making bliss balls have become such a staple in my kitchen.
 I think I must make them every week.
 They really are the perfect little snack to keep stored in a container in the fridge for whenever you need something quick and easy to eat.

-Let’s make some salted caramel coconut bliss balls!
+How to make salted caramel coconut bliss balls

-One thing I love about making these types of recipes is so much is that they are just so damn easy to make.
+One thing I love about making these types of vegan bliss balls is that they are just so damn easy to make.
 I’m talking a food processor and the press of a button easy to make.
 It’s practically magic.

 This recipe for salted caramel coconut bliss balls is especially easy to make since the recipe only uses 4 ingredients.
 Yup. that’s it. and one of the 4 is salt (which hardly even counts as an ingredient!)